 Parents: Brittany x Border Collie mix

-The Border Collie Britt is the Border hybrid that few have seen.
-They’re independent-minded dogs with a stamina that rivals the purebred Border Collie.
+The Border Collie Britt (couldn’t get more creative with the name?) is the Border Collie mix that few have seen or even heard of.
+They tend to be stubborn, independent-minded dogs with a stamina that rivals the purebred Border Collie.

 Because they’re so rare, little information has been documented.
-However, we know they love to play and have high energy levels.
+However, we know they love to play and enjoy having fun.
+The Brittany was bred to flush out birds during hunts, while the collie was bred for herding.
+High energy is to be expected in the mix.

 If you’re looking for a Border Collie mix that’s calmer than the purebred, then this mix is not right for you.
 They’ll still need plenty of run on a daily basis.